Last Updated on June 20, 2023 by Tim Wells

-One minute you’re zipping through your menu and choosing the content you want to watch.
-The next minute, you can’t even turn off your TV from across the room.
+One minute you’re zipping through your menu and choosing the content you want to watch, and you can’t even turn off your TV from across the room in the next minute.

 Following those troubleshooting steps can provide an answer to why a Samsung smart TV remote is not working.
 Samsung provides a few root causes, such as dirty buttons or non-working batteries.

 However, there are a few other reasons why your Samsung smart TV remote is not working.
 In this article, I’ll take you through the process I use when my Samsung remote is not working.

 How a Samsung TV Remote Works

 Typically, during the pairing process, the devices will send an identification code to each other to “match” or “pair” the connection.
 This occurs after the devices can “see” each other over Bluetooth.
 Once paired, the two devices have to be within range of each other to communicate.

 So, if you take the Samsung TV remote outside of your home, it won’t be able to communicate with your TV.
 At least not until it’s back within range of the set.
-When you first set up your TV and turn it on, the remote automatically pairs with the set.
+When you first set up your TV and turn it on, the remote automatically pairs with the TV.

-If the remote is not positioned within this line of sight, you’ll be pressing buttons on it to no avail.
-The on/off function of your Samsung TV remote uses infrared light while the other commands use the Bluetooth connection.
+If the remote control is not positioned within this line of sight, you’ll be pressing buttons to no avail.
+Your Samsung TV remote’s on/off function uses infrared light while the other commands use the Bluetooth connection.

-The most common culprits are issues with the batteries, the Bluetooth and infrared signals, a programming problem, defective sensors, or a defective remote.
+The most common culprits are issues with the batteries, the Bluetooth and infrared signals, a programming problem, defective sensors, or a defective remote control.

-If you can turn your TV on and off with your remote, but the other functions aren’t working, you can try the following steps:
+If you can turn your Samsung Smart TV on and off with your remote, but the other functions aren’t working, you can try the following steps:

 - Turn the TV off and disconnect the power cord.

-- Wait 30 seconds and then plug the TV’s power cord back in.
+- Wait 30 seconds, then plug the TV’s power cord back in.

 - Repair the remote with the TV set.